 If all else fails, just make an extra pie or two and enjoy.
 Nobody can be disappointed when there is a tasty piece of pie in front of them!

 Does your family have a favorite Thanksgiving recipe?
-I’d love to hear about your traditions in the comments below.
+I’d love to hear about your holiday traditions in the comments below.